Assay & Application Notes

 Evaluating XTT assay accuracy

-Properly standardized cell culture protocols and procedures are essential for reproducible and routine use of cells.
-To minimize the variations and discrepancies related to cell culture results, the utilization of assay-ready cells has proven to be a valuable approach.
-Assay-ready cells are cryopreserved at a high viability and functional state, allowing their direct use in assays without the need for prior cultivation, thereby minimizing culture protocol-based variability.
+Properly standardized cell culture protocols and procedures are essential for reproducible and routine cell use.
+To minimize the variations and discrepancies related to cell culture results, using assay-ready cells has proven to be a valuable approach.
+Assay-ready cells are cryopreserved at a high viability and functional state, allowing their direct use in assays without prior cultivation, thereby minimizing culture protocol-based variability.

 Figure 3: Dose-dependent response curve of sodium selenite with XTT assay

 To examine the accuracy of the XTT assay, a dose-dependent response curve was constructed using sodium selenite, a toxic reference compound.
-Previous studies have shown that sodium selenite induces cell death and apoptosis by producing superoxide in mitochondria and activating the mitochondrial apoptotic pathway (7).
-To do so firstly, assay-ready L-929 cells were thawed at 37°C in a water bath and the cell suspension was then transferred into 8 mL of prewarmed RPMI medium.
+Studies have shown that sodium selenite induces cell death and apoptosis by producing superoxide in mitochondria and activating the mitochondrial apoptotic pathway (7).
+To do so, assay-ready L-929 cells were thawed at 37°C in a water bath, and the cell suspension was then transferred into 8 mL of prewarmed RPMI medium.
 Subsequently, the cells were pelleted by centrifuging at 80xg for 3 minutes, which was then resuspended in a 10 ml assay medium (RPMI 1640, 20 % fetal bovine serum, 2 mM L-Gln).
-Afterward, a total of 20.000 cells per well were seeded into a 96-well plate.
+Afterward, 20.000 cells per well were seeded into a 96-well plate.
 To evaluate the cells' response to varying sodium selenite concentrations, four sets of serial dilutions (75 %, 100 %, 125 %, and 150 %) of the nominal concentration were prepared and added to the cells and incubated at 37°C for 24 hours.
-Following the incubation period, XTT was added to the cells and incubated for 4 hours.
-The metabolic activity, indicative of cell viability was then determined by measuring the absorbance at 492 nm with Absorbance 96 (Fig. 3).
+After incubation, XTT was added to the cells and incubated for 4 hours.
+The metabolic activity, indicative of cell viability, was then determined by measuring the absorbance at 492 nm with Absorbance 96 (Fig. 3).

 Table 1: Tested serial dilutions of the nominal concentration of sodium selenite to determine the IC50 values and access the XTT assay accuracy